 Air Quality Action Partners Program

-In 2021 the APCD launched the Air Quality Action Partners (AQAPs) program encourages local businesses to go beyond what is required to help improve air quality in Louisville and avoid exceedances of the National Ambient Air Quality Standards (NAAQS).
-In 2022 the program expanded its call for participation to take sign-ups from any Louisville business or organization that would like to help Louisville’s air quality.
+The Air Quality Action Partners (AQAPs) program encourages local businesses to go beyond what is required to help improve air quality in Louisville and avoid exceedances of the National Ambient Air Quality Standards (NAAQS).

 Sign Up to be an Air Quality Action Partner